 In this post, I will be walking you through the foundation of the version control system, which will help us to understand the key benefits and drawbacks of traditional version control systems.

 Traditional VCSs have a centralized server, which acts as a source code repository.
-In addition to store the code, these tools maintains the revision history for each commit.
+In addition to storing the code, these tools maintain the revision history for each commit.

-In below diagram, we have 3 files A, B and C; and project changes are committed in four faces i.e. initial commit, second, third and fourth commit.
+In the below diagram, we have 3 files A, B, and C; and project changes are committed in four phases i.e. initial commit, second, third, and fourth commit.

-When there is a change to the file A and C in the second commit, only the difference or delta changes are applied to the initial file and stored.
-Similarly when there is another change performed on top of B and C files in third commit, only the delta changes from B and C are stored as part of the commit.
+When there is a change to file A and C in the second commit, only the difference or delta changes are applied to the initial file and stored.
+Similarly, when there is another change performed on top of B and C files in the third commit, only the delta changes from B and C are stored as part of the commit.

-Notice that at any given point of time, if we want to get the current state of the entire code base, we will not be able to get since all we can get for a given commit is the delta changes from the last time the files was committed.
+Notice that at any given point in time, if we want to get the current state of the entire code base, we will not be able to get it since all we can get for a given commit is the delta changes from the last time the files was committed.

-For example, when we compare two commits, we only get the files that have changes and we can see the actual changes done to the files, which we refer to as delta.
+For example, when we compare two commits, we only get the files that have changed and we can see the actual changes done to the files, which we refer to as delta.